Sweden adopts negative rates, bond purchases to fight deflation threat

 Four cuts in the last month have taken Denmark's main policy rate to -0.75 percent as it defends its currency peg to the euro.

-(Additional reporting by Niklas Pollard, Johan Ahlander and Johan Sennero; Editing by Alistair Scrutton and Anna Willard)
+(Additional reporting by Niklas Pollard, Johan Ahlander and Johan Sennero; Editing by Alistair Scrutton)